 7. Dragon and mythical creatures — inspired by Balinese naga (serpent) mythology and the Mahabharata.
 A naga coiled around a forearm is a classic Kuta tattoo.
 More dramatic than a wave, more culturally specific than a generic dragon.

 8. Sun and moon — the balance between day and night, tides and stillness.
 Paired sun-moon pieces are popular on wrists or collar areas.
-Simple designs start at USD $50; more detailed interpretations with Balinese decorative elements push into the USD $100–150 range.
+Simple designs start around USD $65; detailed interpretations push into the USD $190–440 range.

 9. Palm tree silhouettes — minimal, clean, unmistakably tropical.
-A small palm silhouette on the ankle or inner wrist is one of the fastest pieces to get done — under an hour — and one of the most timeless.
-USD $40–60 at most studios.
+A small palm silhouette on the ankle or inner wrist is one of the fastest pieces to get done — under an hour.
+USD $30–95 at most studios.

 Unique Bali-Inspired Tattoos for More Experienced Collectors